bostick/tabit-file-format/description/tabit-file-format-description.md

 If `versionNumber` is `0x70` or below, then skip this section.

-For each track, Track Effect Changes are stored as a chunk4.
+For each track, Track Effect Changes are stored as a Chunk4.

-After reading the chunk4, there is an array list that is iterated through.
+After reading the Chunk4, there is an ArrayList that is iterated through.

 Each entry in the list is an 8 byte structure:
 `s1 s0 e1 e0 r1 r0 v1 v0`